kaisenlinux/manpages-dev/category/NTFS/ntfscluster.md

        The sector mode will display a list of files that have data in the specified range of sectors.

    Cluster
        The cluster mode will display a list of files that have data in the specified range of clusters.
-When the cluster size is one sector, this will be equiva‐ lent to the sector mode of operation.
+When the cluster size is one sector, this will be equivalent to the sector mode of op‐ eration.

 OPTIONS
        Below is a summary of all the options that ntfscluster accepts.
 Nearly all options have two equivalent names.
 The short name is preceded by - and the long name  is  preceded  by  --.
        Any  single  letter  options, that don't take an argument, can be combined into a single command, e.g.  -fv is equivalent to -f -v.
 Long named options can be abbreviated to any unique prefix of their name.

        -c, --cluster RANGE
               Any files whose data is in this range of clusters will be displayed.